stefanhendriks/Dune-II---The-Maker/README.md

   - walls smoothing
   - terrain smoothing adjustments with walls
 - see structures (draw them)
+- have my ground wheeled/tank vehicles be blocked by structures
 - select my structure
 - use my infantry to take over enemy structures
   - the more damaged the structure is, the more chance of taking over